ForgeRock/forgeops/README.ng.md

 If we want to build new am and idm images for our stage environment using the stage-cfg profile, we'd do this:

-`./bin/forgeops-ng build --overlay stage --config-profile stage-cfg --push-to "my.registry.com/my-repo/stage" am idm`
+`./bin/forgeops-ng build --env-name stage --config-profile stage-cfg --push-to "my.registry.com/my-repo/stage" am idm`

 Once that is done, you'd apply the environment via Helm or Kustomize to deploy.